tibetiroka/project-MCM/src/main/resources/extract/README.md

    - Download official releases from [Oracle](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html).

    - Alternatively, you can use the java files provided with the release.
-Make sure you choose the correct version for your operating system (you can download all of the files if you are not sure which one to use).
+Make sure you choose the correct version for your operating system (you can download all the files if you are not sure which one to use).
 Place the downloaded file(s) in your game installation folder.

 4. Download the game jar file into your installation folder.
 It should be named `McLeodMassacre.jar`.